 In some states, a lender can repossess a vehicle after one missed payment if payment isn’t made within a certain time frame.
 For example, in South Carolina, you have 20 days to make your loan current after a “Notice of Right to Cure” is sent to you following a missed payment.
-Each state sets its own regulations regarding repossession, so you should contact your local lender for specifics or see our article on repossession laws by state.
+Each state sets its own regulations regarding repossession; contact your local lender for specifics or see our article on repossession laws by state.

 Repossession involves a lender taking back an item that was used as collateral, rented, or leased.
 TitleMax offers auto title loans, which use your vehicle as collateral.
 If you miss your scheduled loan payments and don’t work out an alternate payment schedule with TitleMax, the company can repossess your car in accordance with your state’s laws, representatives told us.